7 Best Homeowners Insurance Companies in New York of 2023

 - Personal property insures your personal belongings, like, furniture, jewelry, and clothing, and in the event, they are stolen or lost in an insured disaster.

 - Liability and medical are also not covered by an HO-1 policy.
-In the event, that you are liable for damages or medical expenses you will need to pay out of pocket.

 - While HO-1 policies can keep you covered in the event that your home is damaged due to fire, hail, lightning, and some other natural events, often, it does not include damage caused by earthquakes, flooding, or normal wear and tear, among many other incidents.